elizabeth-dumervil/CHURCH-APP/README.md

 Correction: You can request to correct any inaccuracies in your personal data.
 Deletion: You can request to delete your personal data.
 Objection: You can object to the processing of your personal data.
-To exercise these rights, please contact us at [Your Contact Information].

 7. Third-Party Links

 Our app may contain links to third-party websites or services.
-We are not responsible for the privacy practices or content of these external sites.

 8. Changes to This Privacy Policy